Frequently asked questions

 The Wellcome Trust remained the sole shareholder of The Wellcome Foundation Limited until 1986, when the Foundation became a public limited company, Wellcome plc, and was floated on the London stock market.
 Find out more about our history.

-We invest around £600 million a year in biomedical research and public engagement activities.
+We invest more than £700 million a year in science, the humanities and the social sciences, as well as education, public engagement and the application of research to medicine.
 Find out about our vision and the achievements and impact of our funding.